- Communication Sciences & Disorders

 - Within three semesters of graduating with a master’s degree in a speech/language pathology

-- Are serving small and rural districts
+- Serving small and rural districts

 We also serve students working in Florida schools who attend online programs in other states.
 Please contact us with any questions on the program and its requirements.